Awelson/Blog/docs/Japanese Section 🗾/Unlocking Japanese/Chapter5.md

 $$ \underbrace{\text{The ball}}_{\text{subject}} \ \overbrace{\text{is kicked}}^{\text{passive verb}} $$

-we can view "is kicked" as the action/verb "to recieve a kick from some agent"; nothing drastic is happening when we switch to the passive.
+we can think of "is kicked" as "to recieve a kick from some agent"; nothing drastic is happening when we switch to the passive.
 Put together : the subject (the ball) performs the action "to recieve a kick from some agent".

+> This is just one of the ways to think of / understand the passive voice.
+I don't think it is a standard (or even correct) way to do so, but this way of thinking, I think, is the most compatible with Japanese.

 It can be hard to wrap your head around passive voice and intransitive verbs due to the structural similarities.
 Here is an example to help.
 Consider the following: